-To get started on this guide, I chose to work with Fancybox for my example lightboxes, but you can also use other libraries to do the same job.
+To get started on this guide, I chose to work with Fancybox for my lightboxes example, but you can also use other libraries to do the same job.

-To add this library to your pages, you can simply put the following HTML code inside a code block element or use a scripts management plugin, note that you may need to get rid of the jQuery line if your page already have jQuery loaded
+To add this library to your pages, you can simply put the following HTML code inside a code block element or use a scripts management plugin, note that you may need to get rid of the jQuery line if it was already loaded in your page

 <!-- Load jQuery if it's not loaded in your page --> <script src="//code.jquery.com/jquery-3.3.1.min.js"></script> <!-- Load the fancybox css and js files --> <link href="//cdnjs.cloudflare.com/ajax/libs/fancybox/3.5.7/jquery.fancybox.min.css" rel="stylesheet"> <script src="//cdnjs.cloudflare.com/ajax/libs/fancybox/3.5.7/jquery.fancybox.min.js"></script>

-Having the libraries loaded in our page, let's go create some attributes to handle the fancybox initialisation properly
+Having the libraries loaded in our page, let's go create some attributes to handle the fancybox initialization properly

 Add the Fancybox attributes